 Juliet Dietrich—a disabled, 68-year-old former corrections officer—has filed suit against the City of New York and Department of Citywide Administrative Services Special Officer Charles Parker for false arrest and excessive force.

 On August 6, 2018, Special Officer Parker pulled her from her car and arrested her over a perceived parking violation.
 Ms. Dietrich’s permit for her disability allowed her to use spaces designated for “any governmental agency.”
 Nonetheless, Special Officer Parker was angry that Ms. Dietrich was occupying a parking spot reserved for those associated with the Brooklyn Borough President Eric L. Adams.
 Apparently, an able-bodied member of the Borough President’s administration—David Johnson—had demanded that her car be moved.
-Special Officer Parker reached into the car, grabbed Ms. Dietrich by the arm and yanked her from the vehicle onto the street.
+Special Officer Parker reached into the car, grabbed Ms. Dietrich by the arm, and yanked her from the vehicle onto the street.
 Special Officer Parker then arrested Ms. Dietrich on false charges.
 Ms. Dietrich had no record.
-But because of the defendants, she was held in custody for more than twelve hours and then forced to fight false charges against her for nine months.
+But because of the defendants, she was held in custody for more than 12 hours and then forced to fight false charges against her for nine months.
 Ms. Dietrich’s case challenges this abuse of power on the doorstep of Brooklyn’s Borough Hall.